-These playful porpoises are often mistaken for Killer whales because of their similar markings.
-They are also one of the fastest marine mammals, second only to the killer whale.
+These playful porpoises are often mistaken for orcas because of their similar markings.
+They are one of the fastest marine mammals, second only to the orca.
 Often you’ll see them bow riding or circling at high speeds, breaking the water to breathe.
 Generally, these 4 to 6-foot mammals travel in pairs or large groups.

 This wide-ranging seal can be found throughout most coastal waters in the northern latitudes.
 In Alaska, they are often seen resting on ice floes around active glaciers.
 They grow to a length of 4 to 5 feet and weigh 250 lbs.